The NZ Transport Agency is a Crown entity governed by a statutory board.

 He holds a Masters (Hons) in town planning, a diploma in town planning from Auckland University and a BA in geography from the University of Canterbury.
 He is also a Fellow of the New Zealand Institute of Management and a member of the New Zealand Institute of Directors and the New Zealand Planning Institute.

-Harry was previously the Chief Executive of Environment Waikato (2003–08, now Waikato Regional Council) and Group Manager Resource Use (1998–2003).
-Previous management roles have been with the Ministry of Social Development and IHC.
+Harry was previously chief executive of Environment Waikato (now Waikato Regional Council), and held management roles with the former Child, Youth and Family Services, Department of Social Welfare, and IHC.